fzakaria/fzakaria.com/_posts/2020-11-10-isolation-using-java-s-classloader.md

 For this to work though, we must have used an _interface_ (Dog) otherwise there would be no way to perform the casting to the _Rottweiler_ implementation, since that would need to be resolved at compile time!

 You can do a lot of fancier stuff with _ClassLoaders_, such as even creating classes dynamically at runtime.
 Wow!
-I'll leave that as a follow-up excercise :)
+I'll leave that as a follow-up exercise :)